 How to Design a Social Media Friendly Logo

-In this article, we'll explore the fundamental principles for designing a logo that pops on social media and builds an emotional bond with your followers.
-We'll look at examples of brands doing social media logos right.
+This article will explore the fundamental principles for designing a logo that pops on social media and builds an emotional bond with your followers.
+We'll look at examples of brands that use social media logos correctly.
 You'll learn tactics to make your logo more authentic, unique, inclusive, and eye-catching.

 Tips to Design a Social Media Friendly Logo